Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 instructions to edit
 portions of a file.

-This experimental setup is designed to highlight the effects of JSON-wrapping on the LLMs ability to write code to solve a task.
+This experimental setup is designed to quantify the effects of JSON-wrapping on the LLMs ability to write code to solve a task.

 ## Results

+Four of the strongest code editing models were benchmarked to assess the impact of JSON-wrapping code:

+- claude-3-5-sonnet-20240620
+- deepseek-coder (V2 0724)
+- gpt-4o-2024-05-13
+- gpt-4o-2024-08-06

-Each of the 4 models was benchmarked 5 times using the different strategies for returning code.
+Each combination of model and code wrapping strategy was benchmarked 5 times.

 ## Overall coding skill